ilexbor/homebrew-tap/README.md

 ## Installation

-First, add this tap to your Homebrew:
+Add this tap to your Homebrew:

 ```bash
 brew tap ilexbor/tap